osm-americana/openstreetmap-americana/style/CONTRIBUTE.md

 `config.default.js` and rename it `config.js`.
 The variables in this file can then be changed without the risk of accidentally comitting to the main repo.

+You can create a new copy of the config file by running `npm run config`

 ### MapTiler API Key

 By default this project is set up to use vector tiles provided by MapTiler.